amake/macports.el/README.md

 - `macports-use-sudo`: (default: `t`)

     Whether to use `sudo` when invoking `macports-command`.
-Set this to `nil` if you have custom MacPorts installation owned by your user.
+Set this to `nil` if you have a custom MacPorts installation owned by your user.

 # Usage